 - 1 lbs mushrooms

 - 1/2 cup crème fraîche

 - 1/4 cup toasted garlic bread crumbs

 - 1/4 cup Parmesan cheese

 - a handful of fresh dill

-- Sprinkle half of the crème fraîche sauce, top with half of the breadcrumb + Parmesan mix, and half of the spring onions, salt and freshly grated nutmeg.
+Sprinkle half of the crème fraîche sauce, top with half of the breadcrumb and Parmesan mix, and half of the spring onions, salt and freshly grated nutmeg.

-- Start the second layer by arranging all of the asparagus tightly next to each other on top, add the rest of the crème fraîche, sprinkle the rest of the Parmesan + breadcrumbs, spring onions, and all of the Gruyere cheese.
+Start the second layer by arranging all of the asparagus tightly next to each other on top, add the rest of the crème fraîche, sprinkle the rest of the Parmesan and breadcrumbs, spring onions, and all of the Gruyere cheese.
 Finish with another dusting of nutmeg.